Tetchki/progressive-x/README.md

+# Modifications
+Modified files to run with Python 3.12 for our EPFL CS-413 Computational Photography project

 # Progressive-X

 The Progressive-X algorithm proposed in paper: Daniel Barath and Jiri Matas; Progressive-X: Efficient, Anytime, Multi-Model Fitting Algorithm, International Conference on Computer Vision, 2019.